 Top Traits of Entrepreneurial Spirit

 You might be wondering if any definite signs determine whether or not you have an entrepreneurial spirit.
 This is similar to the question: “Are leaders born or made?”
 The truth is having one is less about being “gifted” and more about shifting into an entrepreneurial mindset that seeks growth.
-Find out below which leadership qualities you’ll need to improve to effectively develop the entrepreneurial spirit.
+The characteristics associated with the best entrepreneurial spirit include purpose, passion, persistence, critical thinking, proactiveness, influence, positive mindset, consistency, and grit.
+Let’s take a closer look at these leadership qualities to see where you might need to improve.

 Those with an entrepreneurial spirit feel a part of themselves compelled to pursue a specific purpose.
 Whether they’re a leader within a purpose-driven company or starting a movement of their own, they crave fulfilling a cause that positively affects others.
 Additionally, the product or service they sell is also powered by a specific purpose.